Dirac mass dynamics in multidimensional nonlocal parabolic equations: Canonical equation, time asymptotic

 \section{Canonical equation, time asymptotic}

 With the additional assumptions \re{asrD3} and \re{asuD3}, we can write our form of the canonical equation and show long-time behavior.
 To do so, we first show that the third derivative is bounded.
 This allows us to establish rigorously the canonical equation while it was only formally given in \cite{OD.PJ.SM.BP:05, GB.BP:08}.
 From this equation, we obtain regularity on $\bar x$ and $\bar I$.
-For long-time behavior we show that $\bar I$ is strictly increasing as long as $\na R\big(\bar x,\bar I\big)\neq 0$ and this is based on the gradient flow structure of the equation.
+For long-time behavior we show that $\bar I$ is strictly increasing as long as $\na R\big(\bar x,\bar I\big)\neq 0$ and this is based on a kind of Lyapunov functional.